gskle/AnagramGene-and-KangarooGene/README.md

 The commands above illustrate the entry points; a complete run requires the corresponding input files and should follow the dependencies between stages.
 Before running, update the configurable paths near the top of each script, including `DATA_DIR`, `DATA_CSV`, `MODEL_DIR`, and output locations.

-## Reproducibility notes

-- Standard shuffled datasets use an `intron_least` threshold of 3.
-- DNA sequences are one-hot encoded using A/C/G/T; N and unknown bases are encoded as zeros.
-- Binary predictions use a threshold of 0.5 where applicable.
-- Model probabilities are taken from the final softmax output column.
-- ClinVar analysis requires the relevant genome, annotation, ClinVar, Pangolin, and SpliceAI inputs.

-## Citation

-If you use this code, please cite the associated manuscript:

-> *Discriminating functional genomic variants from neutral background variation using synthetic negative learning.*

-Full bibliographic information will be added after publication.

-## License

-No license has been specified yet.
-Add a `LICENSE` file before distributing this repository for reuse.